Ruth B. Drown: Arrests and trials

-During the 1966 trial, many of Drowns patients testified, one man was told to reduce the intake of insulin for his son who was diabetic.
+During the 1966 trial, many of Drown's patients testified, one man was told to reduce the intake of insulin for his son who was diabetic.
 An epileptic man was told to stop taking his medication prescribed by his doctor.
 A chiropractor who using one of the Drown machines brought a man for testing which found no cancer in the patient who later died, during a biopsy it was shown that the patient had malignant cancer.
-Later in the trial, professor of radiology at UCLA School of Medicine, Dr. Moses Greenfield, disassembled a device in open court and explained all it "consisted of was a length of wire linking together two pieces of dissimilar metal ... the function preformed by the patient was to complete the otherwise broken circuit ... a small electric current flowed between the two metals .... operating like a simple flashlight".
+Later in the trial, professor of radiology at UCLA School of Medicine, Dr. Moses Greenfield, disassembled a device in open court and explained all it "consisted of was a length of wire linking together two pieces of dissimilar metal ... the function performed by the patient was to complete the otherwise broken circuit ... a small electric current flowed between the two metals .... operating like a simple flashlight".
 The dials on the machine were found to connected together so it made no difference where the dials were set.

 Deputy district attorney John Miner said in his summary to the judge at the completion of the 1966 trial "Quackery can kill, and the use of fraudulent instruments such as these devices in the courtroom is dangerous to human life".

 In November 1966 Margaret Lunness and Cynthia Chatfield were convicted of attempted grand theft and grand theft.
 In March 1967, Lunness was put on probation, and her conviction of attempted grand theft was reduced to a misdemeanor.
 Chatfield served prison time.